f-marquez/Module_19/README.md

   - The results are saved to an HDF5 file

 ## Deliverable 3: Optimize the Model
+The model is optimized, and the predictive accuracy is increased to over 75%, or there is working code that makes three attempts to increase model performance using the following steps:
+   - Noisy variables are removed from features
+   - Additional neurons are added to hidden layers
+   - Additional hidden layers are added
+   - The activation function of hidden layers or output layers is changed for optimization
+   - The model's weights are saved every 5 epochs
+   - The results are saved to an HDF5 file

 ## Deliverable 4: A Written Report (README.md)
+- Since the model accuracy is under 75%, this would not effectively help predict the outcome of the charity donations.
+- Several "tweaks" to the model were made but none rendered any true improvement on the model's performance
+- Since Model did not reach or surpass the target of 75% accuracy, we would not consider this model to be outperforming.